Details component demo

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.

-In other words, this is how it behaves if the JavaScript fails to load or attach: not as smooth, but you can still access the content within.
+In other words, this is how it behaves if the JavaScript fails to load or attach: it falls back to the browser default which is not as smooth, but you can still access the content within.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.